 If you make payments as scheduled without any issues, that means you’re on time with your payments.
 But if there’s ever a point where your loan gets fully or partially canceled, like through bankruptcy, you’ll receive a 1099-C tax form from your lender that issued the cancelation of debt.
 You’ll only get this if the lender cancels $600 or more of your personal loan.

 If any part of your debt was canceled, that means you didn’t pay it back, which means it’s then considered income.
+At this point, the amount is considered cancellation of debt (COD) income.
 You’ll be required to pay taxes on the canceled amount.
-Keep in mind that this doesn’t impact what you did pay back, if any at all.
+Keep in mind that this doesn’t affect what you did pay back, if any at all.

 Are personal loan payments tax deductible?

 The payments you make on a personal loan are not tax deductible.
 For the most part, people borrow personal loans for personal issues or needs.
 So, those personal loan payments can’t be deducted from your taxes.

 If you do use the personal loan for business purposes, you will need to itemize those deductions when doing your business taxes.
 For business purposes, you may be able to deduct interest paid on the part of the loan that went to business expenses.

 Is interest on a personal loan tax deductible?